 The high complexity of the SK limits the size of the experiments that we can carry out in a feasible time.
-Moreover, we are not interested to large collections of training documents as in these training conditions the simple bag-of-words models are in general very effective, i.e. they seem to model well the document similarity needed by the learning algorithms.
-Thus, we carried out the experiments on small subsets of the

-$20 \rm NewsGroups^2$ (20NG) and the $Reuters-21578^3$ corpora to simulate critical learning conditions.
+Moreover, we are not interested to large collections of training documents as in these training conditions the simple bag-of-words models are in general very effective, i.e. they seems to model well the document similarity needed by the learning algorithms.
+Thus, we carried out the experiments on small subsets of the 20NewsGroups2 (20NG) and the Reuters-215783 corpora to simulate critical learning conditions.

-4.1.
-Experimental set-up
+4.1 Experimental set-up

-For the experiments, we used the SVM-light software (Joachims, 1999) (available at svmlight.joachims.org) with the default linear kernel on the token space (adopted as the baseline evaluations).
-For the SKevaluation we implemented the Eq.
-3 with $\sigma(\cdot, \cdot) =$ $CD(\cdot, \cdot)$ (Eq.
+For experiments, we used the SVMlight software (Joachims, 1999) (available at symlight.joachims.org) with the default linear kernel on the token space (adopted as the baseline evaluations).
+For the SK evaluation we implemented the Eq.
+3 with $\sigma(\cdot, \cdot) = CD(\cdot, \cdot)$ (Eq.
 1) inside SVM-light.
-As CD is sensitive only to nouns we detected them by means of a part of speech (POS) tagger.
-Nevertheless, given the importance of verbs, adjectives and numerical features for TC, we included them in the pair space by assigning a null value to the pairs made by different tokens.
-As the POS-tagger could introduce errors, we alternatively detected nouns by simply looking-up in WN, i.e. any word is considered as a noun if it is included in the noun WN hierarchy.
-This may be considered a rough approximation but it has the benefit to recover other useful information by including the similarity between the verb nominalizations and the other nouns, e.g. to drive like drive has a synset in common with parkway.
+As Eq.
+1 is only defined for nouns, a part of speech (POS) tagger has been previously applied.
+However, also verbs, adjectives and numerical features were included in the pair space: a null CD value is defined to the pairs made by different tokens.
+As the POS-tagger could introduce errors, in a second experiment any word was considered in the kernel given its look-up in the WN hierarchy was successfull.
+This approximation has the benefit to retrieve useful information and exploit the similarity between verb nominalizations and other nouns, e.g. to drive like drive has a synset in common with parkway.

-For the evaluations, we applied a careful SVM parameterization: a preliminary investigation suggested that the trade-off (between the training-set error and margin, i.e. c option in SVM-light) parameter optimizes the F_1 measure for values in the range $[0.02, 0.32]^4$.
+For the evaluations, we applied a careful SVM parameterization: a preliminary investigation suggested that the trade-off (between the training-set error and margin, i.e. c option in SVM-light) parameter optimizes the F_1 measure for values in the range $[0.02,0.32]^4$.
 We noted also that the cost-factor parameter (i.e. j option) is not critical, i.e. a value of 10 always optimizes the accuracy.
 The feature selection techniques and the weighting schemes were not applied in our experiments as they cannot be accurately estimated from the small available training data.